DanRader/jekyll-starter/README.md

 # jekyll-starter
-A Ready-to-go starter pack to kickoff Jekyll projects with the basics and a few helpful tools to help along the way.
+An opinionated, ready-to-go starter pack to kickoff Jekyll projects with the basics and a few helpful tools to help along the way.

 ### Guiding Principles
 * Well Documented